Domestic Homicide Brief 5

 Walking the Path Together - Danger Assessment

-The Danger Assessment developed by Dr. Jacquelyn Campbell was revised to reflect the unique situations of life on-reserve, to include extended family members as possible perpetrators, include cultural/customs abuse, and incorporate a circle format to provide visual cultural relevance.
+Working with five on-reserve communities (Bigstone Cree Nation Emergency Women’s Shelter in Wabasca, Eagle’s Nest Family Shelter in Morley, Ermineskin Women’s Shelter Society in Hobbema, Paspew House in Fort Chipewyan, and Sucker Creek Emergency Women’s Shelter in Enilda), Dr. Campbell revised the Danger Assessment to reflect the unique situations of life on-reserve, to include extended family members as possible perpetrators, include cultural/customs abuse, and incorporate a circle format to provide visual cultural relevance.
 An implementation study found that the WTPT DA was a valuable tool for identifying women most at-risk of femicide and helping them engage in risk assessment and safety planning in a non-threatening and culturally appropriate way (Hoffart, 2014).
 The Walking the Path Together project offered culturally appropriate risk assessment, prevention programming and services to meet the needs of women and their children, including provision of basic needs supports, cultural, spiritual, sports, arts, relational, and educational activities, talking circles, talks with elders and family counselling sessions.

 The CDHPIVP defines risk management as strategies intended to reduce the risk presented by a perpetrator of domestic violence and can include treatment, monitoring, or supervision.